poppyjones/sikker/week1.md

 Fail safe default

-- In Die Hard the default should be a locked door.
+- In Die Hard the vault default should be a locked door.
 (In any other case it should be opposite for fire safety)
-- Permission rather than exclusion.
+- **Permission rather than exclusion**.

 Complete mediation